MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-web-part-optimization.md

 ![Page Diagnostics tool results](media/modern-portal-optimization/pagediag-web-part.png)

+Information available in the results includes:

 - **Made by** shows whether the web part is custom or Microsoft OOTB
-- **Name and ID** identifies and helps you find the web part on the page
+- **Name and ID** shows identifying information that can help you find the web part on the page
 - **Total** shows the total time for the web part to load
 - **Module Load** shows the time taken to fetch and load the web part components
 - **Lazy Load** shows the wait time for loading of web parts not seen in the main section of the page on load to be deferred